csmir/Commands.NET/wiki/v2/Home.md

 > `using Commands.Builders;`

 Understand the fluent builder API's and how they can be used to empower the end-user with customization.

-> [!NOTE]
-> Commands.NET is contained largely in a single namespace: `Commands`.
-> Separate namespaces only exist when a feature is not strictly related to the core set of features.
-> In future versions, these namespaces may be migrated to separate packages, depending on demand.